datadesk/census-data-aggregator/README.md

 Estimate a median and approximate the margin of error.
 Follows the U.S. Census Bureau's official guidelines for estimation using a design factor.
 Useful for generating medians for measures like household income and age when aggregating census geographies.

-Expects A list of dictionaries that divide the full range of data values into continuous categories.
+Expects a list of dictionaries that divide the full range of data values into continuous categories.
 Each dictionary should have three keys:

 | key | value                                                               |
 |-----|---------------------------------------------------------------------|